Dan Biggar

-Daniel Biggar (born 16 October 1989) is a former Welsh professional rugby union player and current director at United Rugby Championship club Scarlets.
+Daniel Biggar (born 16 October 1989) is a Welsh former professional rugby union player.
 A Wales international, Biggar played fly half and was twice selected to tour with the British and Irish Lions.

-Early life and youth rugby
+Early life and club rugby

 Born in Morriston, Swansea, Biggar came through the Ospreys development pathway, having attended Gowerton Comprehensive School in Swansea.
 He played his club rugby at Gorseinon RFC.
 He featured in the Premiership in the white of Swansea RFC.
 He made his Ospreys debut as an 18-year old at the Millennium Stadium, coming off the bench late on in an EDF Energy Cup semi-final win over Saracens.
 On 12 September 2008, Biggar made his first Ospreys start in a Magners League game against Glasgow Warriors.
 Biggar kicked 9 points including a long range drop-goal as the Ospreys ran out 18–21 winners at Firhill.

 Biggar finished the 2010–11 Celtic League as top points scorer, ending the season with 248 points.
 He would follow this up the following season, again finishing top scorer on 257 points as Ospreys ran out PRO12 Champions.
 This season concluded with Biggar sinking the title-winning touchline conversion in the Grand Final win over Leinster.

 In September 2017 it was announced Biggar would join English Premiership side Northampton ahead of the 2018/19 season.
 Following his exit from the Ospreys, Biggar held multiple records at the region.
 In 2012 he became the youngest player to reach 100 Ospreys appearances at just 22 and became the youngest to make 200 aged just 27 in 2017.
 He also became Ospreys and the Pro 14's record points scorer with 2203 points to his name.

 Biggar made his Northampton debut against the Ospreys in a pre-season friendly ahead of the 2018/2019 season.
 That season saw Saints lift the Premiership Rugby Cup and reach the knock-out stages of the Premiership for the first time in four years.

 On 27 October 2022, he left Northampton to join top French side Toulon in the Top 14 competition with immediate effect.
 In April 2025 Biggar announced that he would be retiring at the end of the 2024-2025 season.